ibmcnxdev/time2demo-customizer-dev/README.md

 # time2demo-customizer-dev

-This is my developer repo for using with my presales connections cloud demo account (1000244359).
+This is my developer repo for using with my presales connections cloud demo account.